 All five of the countries that we have discussed here offer similar benefits to that of New Zealand, but generally at a lower cost and significantly less hassle.
 Each is worthy of consideration when developing an offshore plan that is right for you.

-Still, everyone has unique needs and there may be a different country (or countries) that works better for you.
-If one of these countries for expats has piqued your interest or you want help finding another alternative, let’s develop a plan together to come up with your ideal location and offshore plan.
+Still, everyone has unique needs, and there may be a different country (or countries) that works better for you.
+If one of these countries for expats has piqued your interest or you want to help find another alternative, let’s develop a holistic plan together to achieve your dream life.